-Number of invention disclosures and patent applications claiming rights of priority 2014–2018
+Patent applications claiming rights of priority 2016–2020#

-Fraunhofer generates revenue from the commercialization of intellectual property (IP) rights not only with license fees, but also by utilizing patent pools.
-The most successful pools of this kind contain patents for audio and video encoding.
-The pools – which include not only standard-relevant Fraunhofer patents, but also those owned by parties in various other countries – are a vehicle for granting licenses worldwide, enabling Fraunhofer to commercialize patents in well over 100 countries.
+Fraunhofer generates revenue from the commercial exploitation of intellectual property (IP) rights, not only with license fees, but also by utilizing patent pools.
+The most successful pools of this kind include patents for audio and video encoding.
+The pools – which not only include Fraunhofer patents relevant to standardization, but also patents owned by parties in various other countries – are a vehicle for granting licenses worldwide, enabling Fraunhofer to commercialize patents in well over 100 countries.
 The income from these pools is reinvested in pre-competitive research and makes a lasting contribution to strengthening Germany’s position as a research hub.
-In 2018, Fraunhofer concluded 384 new licensing agreements, bringing the total number of active licensing contracts at the end of the year to 2515.
-Due to the expiry of a number of licensed patents, license-fee revenue declined year over year in line with expectations and amounted to €109 million in 2018.
+In 2020, Fraunhofer concluded 352 new IP exploitation agreements, bringing the total number of active agreements at the end of the year to 2924.
+Due to the expiry of a number of licensed patents, license-fee revenue in 2020 once again declined year-on-year, but still remained high at €99 million.